 Overview

 Create a platform which enables thousands of students to buy and sell used textbooks directly from and to fellow students.
+As well as comparing the prices of used books with the below mentioned web shops of Swiss bookstores and referring to them.

 Functional requirements